Pabrick-Coding-Tests/menu-code-test-react/README.md

+## Please find the approach taken at the end of this file

+---

 # OpenTable front-end coding challenge

 Thank you for accepting our coding challenge.
 Please take as much time as required to give us a good indication of your coding strengths, as your application will provide many topics of conversation in the next interview stage.